google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 While fast and lightweight user experiences show economic consideration, they can also prove crucial for users in crisis.
-Public resources such as hospitals, clinics, and crisis centers have online resources which convey important and specific information a person needs in the midst of a crisis situation.
-[While design is crucial in presenting important information efficiently in such moments](https://aneventapart.com/news/post/eric-meyer-designing-for-crisis), the importance of delivering  vital information expediently can't be understated.
+Public resources such as hospitals, clinics, and crisis centers have online resources which convey important and specific information a person needs in the midst of a crisis.
+[While design is pivotal in presenting important information efficiently in stressful moments](https://aneventapart.com/news/post/eric-meyer-designing-for-crisis), the importance of delivering this information expediently can't be understated.
 It's part of our job.

 ### Where to go from here

-Now you know _why_ performance matters, but you might be wondering "where next?"
+You know now _why_ performance matters, but you might be wondering "what next?"
-To help out, we'll cover three pragmatic performance considerations, complete with suggestions for addressing each.
+Next, we'll cover three pragmatic performance considerations, complete with suggestions for addressing each.
 While these lists may seem daunting, understand you don't need to do _all_ of these things to improve the performance of your site.
-These are merely lists of potential starting points, so don't feel overwhelmed! _Anything_ you can do to improve performance will be helpful to your users.
+They are merely potential starting points, so don't feel overwhelmed!
+_Anything_ you can do to improve performance will be helpful to your users.

 ### Mind what resources you send

-An effective way of creating high performance applications is to [audit _what_ resources you send to users](/web/fundamentals/performance/optimizing-content-efficiency/eliminate-downloads).
+An effective method of building high performance applications is to [audit _what_ resources you send to users](/web/fundamentals/performance/optimizing-content-efficiency/eliminate-downloads).
 While the [network panel in Chrome's developer tools](/web/tools/chrome-devtools/network-performance/) does a fantastic job of summarizing all the resources used on a given page, it can be daunting to know where to start if you haven't considered performance until now.
-Here's a few
+Here are a few
 suggestions:

 - If you use Bootstrap or Foundation to build your UI, ask yourself if they're necessary.
-Such abstractions adds heaps of CSS the browser must download, parse, and apply to the page, all before before your site-specific CSS enters the picture.
+Such abstractions add heaps of CSS the browser must download, parse, and apply to a page, all before before your site-specific CSS enters the picture.
 [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout)
 and [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) are
 superb at creating both simple and complex layouts with relatively little code.
-[Because CSS is a render blocking resource](/web/fundamentals/performance/critical-rendering-path/render-blocking-css), the overhead of a CSS framework can introduce significant rendering delays.
+[Because CSS is a render blocking resource](/web/fundamentals/performance/critical-rendering-path/render-blocking-css), the overhead of a CSS framework can delay rendering significantly.
+You should seek to expedite rendering by eliminating unnecessary overhead, and instead rely on tools baked into the browser whenever possible.
-- JavaScript libraries are useful, but not always necessary.
+- JavaScript libraries are convenient, but not always necessary.
 Take jQuery for
 example: Element selection has been greatly simplified thanks to methods like [`querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and